Georgia bar says mental health exam isn't key to Lin Wood's fate

 Wood sued the members of the Georgia state bar's disciplinary board in March, alleging that its request for a mental health examination violates his First Amendment speech rights.

+"The actions brought against me by the State Bar of Georgia, are frivolous," Wood told Reuters on Tuesday.
+"They are driven by the political agenda of the elite establishment that presently controls the Georgia bar."

+Wood disputed the allegations in the Fulton County lawsuit, saying that he never assaulted his former colleagues.
+He also said he has evidence that Pence was guilty of treason, but claimed he didn't call for his execution, asserting he was using "rhetorical or political hyperbole" that was also protected speech.

-The state bar countered that the federal court has no jurisdiction to get involved in a disciplinary proceeding at the state level, arguing only the Georgia Supreme Court can weigh in.
+The state bar argued the federal court has no jurisdiction to get involved in a disciplinary proceeding at the state level, arguing only the Georgia Supreme Court can weigh in.
 Similarly, Wood is also unable to obtain a preliminary injunction against the bar, the defendants contend.

 Additionally, Wood is not entitled to receive compensatory damages or attorney fees, the state bar argued.